 - 1. Attendance and Participation: Students are expected to attend and participate in class on a regular basis.
 Attendance will be taken at the beginning of each class meeting.
-Should an extenuating circumstance require your absence, please notify the professor prior to the class meeting.
 Three absences will result in the lowering of the student's final grade by one letter.
 Four absences will result in a failing grade for the course. - 2.
 Early Field Experience: Students in ED 3314 are required to participate in 20 hours of Early Field Experience as assigned tutors at specific campuses in Plano or Richardson ISD.
 Students are also required to attend the assigned orientation session held by the participating school district.
 Failure to complete these requirements will result in a failing grade for the class.
-(Exception: If you are currently employed as a full time teacher or Teacher Assistant in an accredited school, you may qualify for a waiver

-- of this assignment.
+(Exception: If you are currently employed as a full time teacher or Teacher Assistant in an accredited school, you may qualify for a waiver of this assignment.
 For those requesting the waiver, you must provide written proof of employment.
-The decision whether to provide the waiver is made by the Teacher Development Center and is final.
-Whether you receive the waiver or not, all students will be required to complete a written assignment concerning their work in a school. - 3.
-Written Assignments: Written assignments are to be turned in on the assigned due date.
+The decision whether to provide the waiver is made by the Teacher Development Center and is final.)
+Whether you receive the waiver or not, all students will be required to complete a written assignment reflecting upon their work in a school.

+3. Written Assignments: Written assignments are to be turned in on the assigned due date.
 Failure to comply with deadlines will result in lowering of the maximum grade possible to 70%.
 All assignments must be turned in.
 "Zeroes" are not acceptable.
 All assignments should be typed and submitted in hard-copy unless otherwise noted by the instructor.
 Examples of written assignments include, but aren't limited to, a reflection on a local school board meeting, a summary of your experience with the American public school system, educational belief statements, etc. Descriptions and expectations for each assignment will be communicated on the date it is assigned.
 Final course grades will be calculated, as follows.